PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ```

 **Why Use refine**
-Flexibility and Precision: refine allows for custom validations beyond basic type checks.
-This means you can implement complex, tailored criteria for data validity.
+Flexibility and Precision: Refines allow for custom validations beyond basic type checks, which means you can implement complex, tailored criteria for data validity.

-User Feedback: By specifying an error message with each refine, you provide clear, actionable feedback to the user, improving the user experience by guiding them on how to correct their input.
+User Feedback: By specifying an error message with each refine, you provide clear, actionable feedback, improving the user experience by guiding them through correcting their input.

-Composition: Multiple refine validations can be chained together, allowing for a sequence of checks that are both comprehensive and readable.
+Composition: Multiple refine validations can be chained together, allowing for a comprehensive and readable sequence of checks.

 You can learn more about using `refine` [here](https://zod.dev/?id=refine).

-Finally let's create our two services,  **fileDeleteService** & **fileUploadService**:  they will be responsible for handling deleting an image that already exist and uploading a new one.
+Finally, let's create our two services, **fileDeleteService** and **fileUploadService**.
+They will be responsible for deleting an existing image and uploading a new one.

 Navigate to `src/data/services` and create a file named `file-service.ts` and paste in the following code.

-To learn more about `file upload` in Strapi take a look here in the [docs](https://docs.strapi.io/dev-docs/plugins/upload#endpoints).
+To learn more about `file upload` in Strapi, see the [docs](https://docs.strapi.io/dev-docs/plugins/upload#endpoints).

 ```ts
 import { getAuthToken } from "@/data/services/get-token";